-Barnyard Millet is of a superior quality and 100% organic whole millet.
-Millets are harvested oraganically without using any pesticides.
-Millets are group of nutrition cereals, least allergenic and slowly digestible.
-Millets are rich in phytochemicals which lower cholesterol, reduce the risk of cancer and other diseases.
+Barnyard Millet is of a superior quality & 100% organic whole millet.
+Millets are harvested organically without using any pesticides.
+Millets are group of nutritious cereals, least allergenic and slow digestible.
+The millets are rich in phytochemicals, which lower cholesterol, reduce the risk of cancer & other diseases.
 Rich source of proteins & adequate fats.
-Ideal for controlling blood sugar, helps in metabolism rate, high in antioxidants.
+It is beneficial for type 2 diabetes.
+It optimizes health of liver, kidney & immune system.

 Greyish white color in appearance, its fiber helps in increasing the efficiency of ductless glands like Pancreas, Thyroid etc., Also helps in cleansing liver and kidney.
 It is the most appropriate food to heal liver related diseases such as Jaundice.

 The Barnyard millet (Echinochloa frumantacea) is a wild seed and not a grain, mainly grown in the hilly areas of Uttaranchal, India.
 The barnyard millet is the fastest growing crop, which can produce ripe grains within 45 days from the sowing time under optimal weather conditions.

 All millets are Organic and cultivated through sustainable farming means.
 No chemicals or pesticides are used in these millets.
 These are Unpolished millet.

 The other names of barnyard millet are shyama in Bengali, moraiyo in Gujarati, sanwa in Hindi, oodalu in Kannada, kuthiraivolly in Tamil and udalu in Telugu.

 The millets have a hard cellulosic husk layer that humans cannot digest.
 The removal of the husk layer becomes the primary task of processing these grains.
 Once removed, the respective millets’ rice is attained.
 Small seeds of barnyard millet are processed on groats which are then used for preparation of different types of porridges.